hcederna/notes-email/README.md

 Let's save this app password in a configuration file so our program can use it later.

-1. On your desktop, open the `notes-email-master` directory.
+1. On your desktop, open the `notes-email` directory.
 2. Open the `templates/config_template.py` file.
 3. Highlight `your_app_password` next to `GMAIL_PASSWORD`.
 4. Press `command + V` to paste the app password as the new `GMAIL_PASSWORD`.
 Make sure you have ""around the app password.
 5. Replace the `your_email@gmail.com` value next to `GMAIL_USER` with your Gmail account.
 Make sure you have ""around the email address.
 6. On the top menu bar, choose `File > Duplicate`.
 7. On the top menu bar, choose `File > Save`.
-8. Save the duplicated file as `config.py` in the `notes-email-master` directory.
+8. Save the duplicated file as `config.py` in the `notes-email` directory.
 9. Once you've saved the app password, navigate back to your Google account and click `Done`.

 Success!